 There is no adhesive that will bond to fibreglass to our complete satisfaction.
 Check with the adhesive manufacturer if you are in doubt.

 Remove any flaking paint and roughen the surface or oil based paints by mechanical means.
 Water-based or PVA paints aren't suitable for tiling and should be removed before tiling.

 These surfaces should be rendered.
 Allow at least 7 days for render to cure.

-One important note when considering surfaces is that two dissimilar surfaces should not be bridged with ceramic tiles.
+One important note when considering what surfaces you can tile on is that two dissimilar surfaces should not be bridged with ceramic tiles.